 The extendedKeyUsage and nsCertType extensions are interrelated and do partially cover the same purposes.
-In any software based on the OpenSSL code, the nsCertType will be used to determine the SSL Server or Client purpose of the certificate in the absence of an extendedKeyUsage extension.
-Either of these MUST be present to ensure correct operation of grid and other software41.
+Either of these MUST be present to ensure correct operation of grid and other software 43.
 If both are present, the purposes expressed MUST be consistent.